phojs/phojs/README.md

 #### Field Dependencies

-Fields can have validators and modifiers attached to them. pho provides some basic ones, but of course custom validators / modifiers are supported.
+Fields can have validators and modifiers attached to them. pho provides some basic ones, but you can write your own of course :)

-These validators/modifiers can depend on other fields to work, so they we will called with their dependencies are arguments.
+These validators/modifiers can depend on other fields to in order to work, so they we will called with their dependencies are arguments.
 _Note_:
 Modifiers are run before validators.